AnyLog-co/documentation/deployments/Nebula.md

 ```

 ### Deploy Node
-Please note - Each non-lighthouse node should have its own configuration files.

 1. Assuming you created the configurations and keys on a different machine, copy the relevant content into the node
     * ca.crt
     * config-node.yaml